SuhailaSaheen/Data-Analysis/README.md

  + Standardizing the Data,
  + Correcting inconsistencies,
  + Remove Duplicates and
- + Handle Missing values as well.
+ + Handle Missing values as well. likely, I can't find any duplicate value or missing value in this dataset but it has other difficulties.

 You can find the Python code for this Data processing in the **Notebook.ipynb** file included in this repository.
 ## Tools Used:
 <ins> Python-Pandas <ins/>